What is natural gas odorization?

 Why do we Odorize Gas?

-One of the processes in natural gas transmission and distribution is gas odorization, which adds an odorant to natural gas so people can smell it.
 The impetus behind odorizing natural gas goes back to one of the worst tragedies in U.S. history.
-In 1937, in London, Texas, natural gas ignited and blew up a school, killing nearly 300 children and teachers.
-Following the accident, Texas and other states adopted standards to regulate the odorization of natural gas.
-The natural gas industry makes great efforts to deliver this fuel from the wellhead to the burner safely.
-Today, federal regulations mandate the odorization of natural gas.
+In 1937, in London, Texas, a non-odorized natural gas leak led to a catastrophic explosion at a school, resulting in the tragic deaths of nearly 300 children and teachers.
+This devastating accident, caused by the inability to detect the gas due to its odorless nature, led to the adoption of standards to regulate the odorization of natural gas.
+Today, federal regulations mandate the odorization of natural gas to prevent similar disasters.

 odorization terminology infographics